anhvlt-2k6/pro192-ai/README.md

-# OSG AI
+# PRO192 AI

-Build OSG AI for class submission
+Build PRO192 AI for class submission

 Prerequisites:

 * Obtain the Operating system knowledge from the text books
-* Provide some knowledge to users about operating system of the class OSG
+* Provide some knowledge to users about operating system of the class PRO192
 * English is required.
 Vietnamese is optional.

 ## Requirements